Stax Braintree Payment Gateway

 Q: What are the key benefits of using a Payment Gateway?

 Payment gateways offer a secure, PCI-compliant method of processing online transactions.
 They make it easier for customers to complete transactions without going through complicated procedures while also providing security through encryption and fraud detection features.
+It can also offer more payment options for your customers, reducing the risk of cart abandonment.

 Q: How do I integrate a Payment Gateway into my business?